andresmichel92/DS_Portfolio/README.md

 <h1> Andres Michel  _   Data Science Portfolio <h1>
 <h6> Hi, this is a compilation of a few projects that I've worked on, mostly in the fields of Machine Learning, Deep Learning, computer vision, as well as data analysis.
-This series of projects were part of the MCC program I'm currently attending to, the IBM Data Science Professional Certification course or simple personal projects I've come up with</h6>
+This series of projects were part of the MCC program I'm currently attending to, the IBM Data Science Professional Certification course or simple personal projects I've come up with <\h6>

 # [1.
 Seattle Car Collision predictive Analysis - Predictive analysis of severe car crashes](https://github.com/andresmichel92/Coursera_Capstone)